rowanmanning/rowanmanning.com/content/posts/2020-11-16-yeehaw/index.md

 ## Tip #3: Get it in Production Early

-I try to get something running in production as quickly as possible (normally a page that only says "Hello World") and have the pipeline from development to production set up immediately.
-For most of my Heroku-based project this looks like:
+I try to get something running in production as quickly as possible (normally a page that only says "Hello World") and have the pipeline from development to production set up immediately so that my changes are live almost as soon as I've pushed them.

+This isn't a concept I made up, lots of engineering teams use [Continuous Deployment](https://en.wikipedia.org/wiki/Continuous_deployment), but why only reap the benefits on _real_ work projects?

+For most of my Heroku-based projects, my process is:

-  1. Create an empty repo (normally private to start with) on GitHub and push my starting-point "Hello World" code
+  1. Create an empty repo on GitHub (normally private to start with) and push my starting-point "Hello World" code
   2. Create a Heroku app and [connect it to the repo](https://devcenter.heroku.com/articles/github-integration), automatically deploying whenever a commit is pushed to the `main` branch

 I do this because I've been burned _a lot of times_ by getting a project most of the way done and then realising that I've gone down a rabbit-hole that makes production a pain in the ass to set up.
 Also, if every commit you push ends up on a public URL then you know that your project will work when you're finally ready to go live; the final fun step of showing people what you built is so much easier, as is getting early feedback.